 Choosing a lender isn't the first step in becoming a homeowner.
-The quality of your wallet begins the home buying process.
-To become a homeowner, considering your credit score is a must along with the type of lender for which you'll qualify in Albemarle, North Carolina.
+In reality, the home buying process starts with your finances.
+To propel your dreams of homeownership forward, you must consider your FICO score along with the type of lender for which you'll qualify in Albemarle.

 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people traditionally having a score of 600.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get a decent interest rate.
-Some of the pieces in deciding your FICO score are:
+A low score is a low score and that often means you can't get credit extended to you via a mortgage loan.
+Some of the pieces in calculating your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?